padeir0/pao/docs/spec.md

 ## The List <a name="list"></a>

-Consider the S-Expression `(f (a b) c d)`, the following IML expressions are equivalent:
+Consider the S-Expression `(f (a b) c d)`, the following Pão expressions are equivalent:

 ```
 [f [a b] c d]